 - Stop for a moment and try to observe that discussion from the outside in a calm way.

 - Thus, the exercise consists of trying to perceive that nothing there hurts you, in identifying that space where you’re okay with yourself.

 - This is the opportunity to think about what justifications you want to defend and what words will make you come out of this disagreement with flying colors.

 3. Don’t answer right away

 When arguments aren’t going anywhere and neither of the two parties is listening to each other, then it won’t take long for them to start exchanging ugly words and nonconstructive criticism.
 Sooner or later, they’ll say things they’ll regret afterward.

+What’s the point of behaving like this?
+There’s no point, of course.
 The following suggestions can help you take your time before responding so that the argument can be productive and you keep your cool:

 - Listen carefully to what the other person is saying.
 Analyze it.